cap-security-cartel/report-generator/source/report.md

 The issue is that the `divest(_asset, amountOut)` call only ensures there's enough liquidity for the base withdrawal amount, but not for the additional fee.
 As the `VaultLogic.burn()` implementation transfers both `amountOut` and `fee`, this could lead to insufficient funds being available when the fee is greater than the reserve amount.

-## Recommendation Update the `burn()` function to divest the total amount needed for the withdrawal, including both the base amount and the fee:
+**Recommendation:** Update the `burn()` function to divest the total amount needed for the withdrawal, including both the base amount and the fee:

 ```diff
 function burn(address _asset, uint256 _amountIn, uint256 _minAmountOut, address _receiver, uint256 _deadline)